hbeale/treehouse-shell-novice/_episodes/02-filedir.md

 your home directory to start.

 Now let's learn the command that will let us see the contents of our own filesystem.
-We can see what's in an example directory by running `ls /public/home/hcbeale/example`:
+We can see what's in an example directory by running `ls /home/hcbeale/example` (replacing hcbeale with your username):

 ~~~
-$ ls /public/home/hcbeale/example
+$ ls /home/hcbeale/example
 ~~~
 {: .language-bash}